 You have created all the comic drawings and connected them in a charming story.
 You might think you are ready for print, but did you consider preparing your file suitably?
 Comic books are more specific than regular books when getting them ready for print.

-You should take into consideration the dimensions of the print/distribution file, the colors used, the formatting, and even the famous thought and dialogue balloons.
+When considering tips on comic book printing, you should take into consideration the dimensions of the print/distribution file, the colors used, the formatting, and even the famous thought and dialogue balloons.
 Bear in mind that some differences in formatting might exist between digital distribution copies and printed copies (see what makes the printing press such an important invention).

 Once you prepare your file and send it over to the on-demand printers, there’s no turning back.
 Therefore, you really must prepare the best file before you even think about printing.
 This is the stage where you can think about employing a professional editor to sort your file and make it top-notch.